 The guide should also be read in conjunction with the CAS Progression Pathways

-Our collective thanks to Dr John Woollard and his team for writing this guide and to Steve Connelly, for the support at Hodder Education with the publication.
+Our collective thankyou to Dr John Woollard and his team for writing this guide and to Steve Connelly, for the support at Hodder Education with the publication.

 See also our Computational Thinking resource page